 - All these aspects are discussed in the section on commonplace myths in our discussion paper.

-- Once trained and qualified, female defence force personnel should be allowed to undertake any military task where the current government policy limitation is due solely to physicality, rather than physiology or bio-mechanics, and where the participating female personnel can meet and maintain the physicality standards needed.
+- Once trained and qualified, female defence force personnel should be, and are, allowed to undertake any military task where previous government policy limitations were due solely to physicality – rather than physiology or bio-mechanics – and where the participating female personnel can meet and maintain the physicality standards needed.

-- We support female defence force personnel also being employed in any situation where technology, training, the procurement of modern equipment or other means can effectively neutralise physiological or bio-mechanical differences between the genders so that the overall operational capability of our defence force is not affected — and the female personnel concerned do not end up inequitably facing a much higher risk of injury, wounds or death than male personnel undertaking the same tasks.
+- Female defence force personnel are readily employed in any situation where technology, training, the procurement of modern equipment or other means can effectively neutralise physiological or bio-mechanical differences between the genders so that the overall operational capability of our defence force is not affected — and the female personnel concerned do not end up inequitably facing a much higher risk of injury, wounds or death than male personnel undertaking the same tasks.

 - As allocation of male personnel to combat roles is at times not voluntary, particularly in the Army, the allocation of female personnel should wherever possible be the same in order to ensure true gender equality.
 This is also discussed further in our discussion paper.